nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/taj2jratal8.md

 ```
-from numpy import savetxt, array                 #assumes you haven't already imported these
+from numpy import savetxt, array                 #assumes you haven't already imported these command

 output_filename = 'output.csv'                   #provide a name for the new file
 header_row_text = 'angle, V_pd, V_pd_delta'      #make first row of file be a list of column names.
 Optional.